How should you handle it when she doesn’t respond to your texts?

 Maybe she’s waiting until things have calmed down so she doesn’t risk of messing things up with you by coming across as harried and frayed around the edges.

-This doesn’t mean she’s not into you, especially if you’ve only been on a date or two by this point.
+This doesn’t mean she’s not into you or that she’s losing interest, especially if you’ve only been on a date or two by this point.

 The one exception to that rule would be if the two of you are way past the beginning phase of dating and are entering into more serious territory.
 In that case, disappearing for a few days with no explanation can be rude and concerning behavior in a potential serious partner.